AI-Assisted Deep Research to MCP Action Briefs

 • langchain: orchestration and policy-layer routing.

-• gpt: primary model family for structured briefing and reasoning.
+• gpt: primary model family for structured briefing and reasoning, with stronger frontier variants for hard synthesis and faster variants for narrower subagent tasks.

 • claude-sonnet: secondary challenge pass for ambiguity and missing-risk detection.